 Jump to topic

-Timothy Deimling, MD, MS, is vice chair for research in the Department of Obstetrics and Gynecology.
+Richard Legro, MD, is chair of the Department of Obstetrics and Gynecology.

 The Penn State Health Department of Obstetrics and Gynecology conducts research in maternal-fetal medicine, reproductive endocrinology and gynecologic oncology.

 View active obstetrics and gynecology clinical trials in StudyFinder, the searchable database of clinical research taking place at Penn State Health Milton S. Hershey Medical Center and Penn State College of Medicine.

 Learn More About Clinical Research

 - See latest Penn State Health and Penn State College of Medicine clinical research news

 To speak to someone about current studies, call 717-531-3503.

 The Gynecologic Oncology Group (GOG) is an international cooperative group funded by the National Cancer Institute.

 Penn State College of Medicine is one of 48 “parent” institutions, with more than 200 affiliate institutions in the United States.